isomerpages/pmo-nccs/_singapores-climate-action/1-singapore-and-international-efforts.md

 **1992**

 The draft of the Framework Convention deliberated at the UN Conference on Environment and Development (UNCED) in Rio de Janeiro.
 The preparatory committee of UNCED and the Main Committee of the Rio meeting was chaired by Singapore's Ambassador-at-Large Tommy Koh.
-It lead to the landmark UNFCCC adopted by the United Nations.
+It led to the landmark UNFCCC adopted by the United Nations.
 The framework required governments to develop policies and strategies to reduce greenhouse gas emissions within their national boundaries and adapt to irreversible climate change.

 The Convention on Climate Change enjoyed near universal membership, making it one of the most globally supported international agreements under the UN.